raiane-oliveira/raiane-oliveira/README.md

-## What's up?
-I'm Raiane Oliveira! 👋
+## Hey!
+I'm Raiane Oliveira, a self-taught student of Front-end Development

-- 🔭 I’m currently working on my final project of the course CS50's Introduction to Computer Science from Harvard University
-- 🌱 I’m learning JavaScript, CSS and HTML, Flask framework, Python and SQL (with SQLite).
+I’m currently working on my final project of the course CS50's Introduction to Computer Science from Harvard University and I'm learning the following languages: HTML, CSS, JavaScript, Python, Flask framework and SQL (with SQLite).
-- 😄 Pronouns: she/her

 <div align="center">
   <a target="_blank" href="https://github.com/raiane-oliveira">